 - If the Wronskian is nonzero for some t, the functions are linearly independent. - If y1(t) and y2(t) are solutions to an ODE and the Wronskian is nonzero then they are independent and is the general solution.
-We call $y_1(t)$ and $y_2(t)$ a fundamental set of solutions.
+We call $y_1(t)$ and $y_2(t)$ a fundamental set of solutions and we can use them to solve any IC.